David Icke: Conspiracy theories

-Icke combines New Age philosophical discussion about the universe and consciousness with conspiracy theories about public figures being reptilian humanoids and paedophiles.
-He argues in favour of reincarnation; a collective consciousness that has intentionality; modal realism (that other possible worlds exist alongside ours); and the so-called law of attraction (that good and bad thoughts can attract experiences).
+Icke combines New Age philosophical concepts about the universe and consciousness with conspiracy theories about public figures being reptilian humanoids and paedophiles.
+He argues in favour of reincarnation; a collective consciousness that has intentionality; modal realism (that other possible worlds exist alongside the observed world); and the so-called law of attraction (that good and bad thought can attract experiences).

 In The Biggest Secret (1999), he introduced the idea that many prominent figures derive from the Anunnaki, a reptilian race from the Draco constellation.
 In Human Race Get Off Your Knees: The Lion Sleeps No More (2012), he identified the Moon (and later Saturn) as the source of holographic experiences, broadcast by the reptiles, that humanity interprets as reality.

 Icke is an opponent of the scientific method, describing it as "bollocks" in 2013.
-When asked by The Sunday Times to explain the existence of television, he said "It's not that all science is bollocks," but rather "[t]he basis of the way science judges reality is bollocks."
-He also thinks climate change is a hoax.
+When asked by The Sunday Times to explain the existence of television, he said, "It's not that all science is bollocks," but rather "[t]he basis of the way science judges reality is bollocks."
+He also engages in climate change denial.

 Infinite dimensions

-Icke believes that the universe is made up of "vibrational" energy, and consists of an infinite number of dimensions that share the same space, just like television and radio frequencies, and that some people can tune their consciousness to other wavelengths.
+Icke believes the universe consists of "vibrational" energy and infinite dimensions sharing the same space, similar to radio frequencies, allowing some individuals to attune their consciousness to different wavelengths.
 He stated in an interview with The Guardian that:

 Our five senses can access only a tiny frequency range, like a radio tuned to one station.
 In the space you are occupying now are all the radio and television stations broadcasting to your area.
 You can't see them and they can't see each other because they are on different wavelengths.
 But move your radio dial and suddenly there they are, one after the other.
 It is the same with the reality we experience here as "life".
 What we call the "world" and the "universe" is only one frequency range in an infinite number sharing the same space.

-Icke believes that time is an illusion; there is no past or future, and only the "infinite now" is real, and that humans are an aspect of consciousness, or infinite awareness, which he describes as "all that there is, has been, and ever can be".
+Icke believes that time is an illusion, asserting that there is no past or future—only the "infinite now" is real.
+He views humans as an aspect of consciousness, or infinite awareness, which he describes as encompassing "all that there is, has been, and ever can be."